siddharthalal/Application-of-classification-models/README.md

 # Application-of-classification-models

 In this project, we will analyze the data set from [Adult Data Set MLR](https://archive.ics.uci.edu/ml/machine-learning-databases/adult/) which contains income data for people.

-We will look at the data and build two machine learning models ([Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) & [Random Forest classification](https://en.wikipedia.org/wiki/Random_forest)) using python and its ML libraries, and try to predict if a person will make more than $50K a year given data like education, gender and martial status.
-We will look at techniques for feature selection and compare the two models using different matrices.
+We will build two machine learning models ([Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) & [Random Forest classification](https://en.wikipedia.org/wiki/Random_forest)) using python and its ML libraries, and try to predict if a person will make more than $50K a year given data like education, gender and martial status.

+We will look at feature importance and compare the two models using standard matrices.

 ---